Should You Take Baseboard Trim Off to Paint Them?

 The truth is that most of the time, it all depends on the scope of that painting job.

-If you are trying to prepare your home for moving in, then you obviously need to remove baseboards and paint everything.
-But if you’re just cleaning up and want to refresh your old home, a new look with a repaint will do just fine.
+However, if you’re just cleaning up and want to refresh your old home, a new look with a repaint will do just fine.

 What this means is that if you just want to paint the walls, ceiling, or both, most of the time, you need to leave the baseboards the way they are.